Six key questions ahead of the race in Spain

 The teams face a dilemma here due to the unusually big difference between the speed of the soft and medium tyre compounds - up to around two seconds per lap.
 It means the main aim will be to spend as little time as possible on the slower, medium rubber.
 Hence, according to official tyre suppliers Pirelli, these are the two theoretically quickest pit stop strategies:

-Three-stopper: three 20-lap stints on softs and one on mediums to the flag.
+The quickest: Three-stopper: three 20-lap stints on softs and one on mediums to the flag.

-Two-stopper: two 25-lap stints on softs and one stint on mediums to the flag.
+Second quickest: Two-stopper: two 25-lap stints on softs and one stint on mediums to the flag.